 The current members of each committee are listed below.

-“Divisional Committees.
 The President of the Division is authorized to appoint from members of the Division in good standing such committees as may be necessary for the conduct of the business of the Division.
 These committees shall include Standing Committees (Audit, Awards, Ballot, Membership, Nominating, Program, Resolutions, and Student Affairs) and Technical Committees:

-• Audit Committee of three (3) which shall audit the accounts of the Secretary-Treasurer and report to the Division at the annual meeting.
+• Audit Committee of three (3) which shall audit the accounts of the Secretary-Treasurer and report to the Division at the annual Spring Business meeting.

 • Awards Committee of five (5) shall review and recommend to the President candidates who, by their noteworthy and longstanding contributions to fisheries, aquatic sciences, and the Division, shall be considered worthy of the Division’s recognition for Outstanding Achievement, candidates who, by their outstanding contributions of time and energy for special projects or activities in the service of the Division, shall be considered worthy of the Division’s recognition for Distinguished Service, candidates who, by their communication of noteworthy contributions to fisheries and aquatic science research and management shall be recognized by the John F. Dequine Award for the best paper, and Division chapters who, through service to their members, communities and the profession shall be recognized as the Outstanding Chapter at the annual Spring Business meeting.
 See the Awards page for more details.

-• Ballot Committee of three (3), not to include Division officers and members of the Nominating Committee, which shall receive and tally mail ballots for Division officers and the Student Representative to the Executive Committee and report the election results at the annual Spring Business meeting.
+• Ballot Committee of three (3), not to include Division officers and members of the Nominating Committee, which shall receive and tally ballots for the elections for Division officers and the Student Representative to the Executive Committee and report the election results at the annual Spring Business meeting.

 • Membership Committee comprised of one (1) member from each chapter and residing in each state in the Division and chaired by the Vice President.
 This committee shall undertake to maintain current membership and recruit new members from those eligible within the Division boundaries.
 The chair will also serve on the Membership Committee of the Society.